Bluegamer75/HashCrack/README.md

-# Rust Hash Cracker
+# HashCrack (Rust Hash Cracker)

-Rust Hash Cracker is an efficient and powerful tool for recovering passwords from hashes.
+HashCrack is an efficient and powerful tool for recovering passwords from hashes.
 Designed in Rust, this program leverages the speed and security of the language to perform brute-force and dictionary attacks, allowing users to effectively recover lost passwords.

 ![Rust Hash Cracker Example](media/HashCrackprueba.png)

 ## Key Features

 - **Support for Multiple Hash Algorithms:**
-  Compatible with various hash algorithms, including MD5, SHA-1, and SHA-256, ensuring versatility in password recovery.
+  Compatible with various hash algorithms, including MD5, SHA-1 (developing), and SHA-256, ensuring versatility in password recovery.

 - **Efficiency and Performance:**
   Implemented with Rust's efficiency, the program offers superior performance compared to other languages, allowing for rapid processing of large data volumes.